onsi/gomega/docs/index.md

 ```

 You can also adjust these global timeouts by setting the `GOMEGA_DEFAULT_EVENTUALLY_TIMEOUT`, `GOMEGA_DEFAULT_EVENTUALLY_POLLING_INTERVAL`, `GOMEGA_DEFAULT_CONSISTENTLY_DURATION`, and `GOMEGA_DEFAULT_CONSISTENTLY_POLLING_INTERVAL` environment variables to a parseable duration string.
 The environment variables have a lower precedence than `SetDefault...()`.

+As discussed [above](#category-2-making-eventually-assertions-on-functions) `Eventually`s that are passed a `context` object without an explicit timeout will only stop polling when the context is cancelled.
+If you would like to enforce the default timeout when a context is provided you can call `EnforceDefaultTimeoutsWhenUsingContexts()` (to go back to the default behavior call `DoNotEnforceDefaultTimeoutsWhenUsingContexts()`).
+You can also set the `GOMEGA_ENFORCE_DEFAULT_TIMEOUTS_WHEN_USING_CONTEXTS` environment variable to enforce the default timeout when a context is provided.

 ## Making Assertions in Helper Functions